Michigan River Map shows the prominent waterways that play a significant role in enhancing the natural splendor and commercial viability of the state.

 Grand, St. Mary’s, Pere Marquettte, Manistee, Muskegon, Kalamazoo, Detroit and St. Clair are some of the prime rivers of Michigan.
 With a 262 mile stream, the Grand River is the longest waterway of the state and passes through the lower peninsula before draining into Lake Michigan.

-The Michigan state map is an important reference of the various rivers within the state.
-Apart from the watersheds, lakes, and streams, the river map also marks the towns and cities that are located on the banks of these waterways.
+The Michigan river map, apart from the watersheds, lakes, and streams, also marks the towns and cities that are located on the banks of these waterways.